Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Polkadot_Decisions_slides.md

 Polkadot has made many Type 2 decisions, many of which have already, and will continue to change over time:

-- The specifics of the governance process (most recently Gov2)
+- The specifics of the governance process (most recently OpenGov)
 - Extensions to staking (like nomination pools, fast unstake, etc…)
 - Integrated multi-sig, proxies, batching, account abstractions, etc…
 - Treasury spending outlets (tips, bounties, fellowship, etc…)
 - On-chain storage management, data structures, and deposits.
-- Allocation of Parachain execution cores (pay-as-you-go vs permanent).
+- Allocation of Parachain execution cores (pay-as-you-go vs long term).
 - XCM format, available instructions, and message queue behavior.
 - and so on…